 • We completed a pilot mentorship program for women in STEM working at SMEs.
 We know that mentorship can be a key factor to their success.
 We are now hoping to transform the online, turnkey tool into a viable service for more SMEs;

 • Our job search program had a 75% success rate, and our internship program saw 100% of interns hired permanently;

 • We helped start or grow 532 businesses through our entrepreneurship programs;

-• We helped train 15 youth, who had serious barriers to employment, learn life and work skills through a new intensive two month program.
-14 of the 15 are now successfully working in paid internships.
+• We helped train 15 youth who had serious barriers to employment learn life and work skills through a new intensive two month program.
+14 of the 15 are now successfully working in paid work placements.

 These are some of the many initiatives that YES undertakes in the course of a year, thanks in no small part to the generous support of people like you.

 Last year, we:

 • served 4,048 clients (29% held an undergraduate degree; 17% held a Masters or PhD);

 • helped 709 artists better understand business fundamentals to earn a living from their art;

 • ran 5,668 individual coaching sessions and 599 group coaching sessions for budding entrepreneurs.

 YES strives daily to ensure that more success stories are made possible.
 Stories like those of Abdul, Lama, Jordan and many others...